Afif-Izuddin/Tests-Please/README.md

 # Tests-Please
 Game Dev Project Group 14
+I Know the name is Tests Please, but the file is named Essays Please Idk doesn't really matter
 I added Navid's code for gradic logic and split it into 3 and also added a bunch of stuff

 Things not done: